 Captain Gardiner at the inaugural meeting in the Town Hall on 26 March, 1839.

 In 1851, HRH Prince Albert became the Regatta’s first Royal Patron.
 Since the death of The Prince Consort, the reigning Monarch has always consented to become Patron.
 This patronage means the Regatta can be called Henley Royal Regatta.

 During the course of its history, the Regatta has often been honoured by visits of members of the Royal Family, of which the most recent was that of HRH The Princess Royal in 2010.

 Since 1885 Henley Royal Regatta has been organised by a self-electing body of Stewards, most of whom are well-known and successful rowers and scullers.
 The Stewards’ practical application of their knowledge of the sport to the actual running of the Regatta undoubtedly makes a great contribution to its success.

 A Committee of Management, consisting of 12 of the Stewards, is elected annually and is responsible for all planning and detailed organisation.
 The Stewards’ primary consideration in all their decisions is the best interests of those who are competing in the races.

 In 1886, the Regatta was extended to three days, and then four in 1906.
 Since 1928 its increased popularity meant entries exceeded the permitted numbers for several events, and therefore Qualifying Races are now held in the week prior to the Regatta to reduce the number of entries to the permitted maximum.
 In 1986, the Regatta was extended to five days, with an increase in the maximum entry for certain events.

-With much sadness and regret, the HRR Committee of Management made the difficult decision to cancel the 2020 Regatta due to the COVID-19 pandemic.
-In its 181 year history, the Regatta had only previously been cancelled during the World Wars.
+With much sadness and regret, HRR's Committee of Management made the difficult decision to cancel the 2020 Regatta due to the COVID-19 pandemic.
+In the event's history, the Regatta had only previously been cancelled during the World Wars.